ygeorgiev-axway/axway-open-docs/content/en/docs/apim_yamles/apim_yamles_references/yamles_known_limitations.md

 ## YAML factory configuration

-A YAML factory configuration is not provided out-of-the-box, but can be created by converting the XML federated factory configuration using `yamles fed2yaml`.
+A YAML factory configuration is not provided out-of-the-box, but it can be created by converting the XML federated factory configuration using `yamles fed2yaml`.

 ## Deployment archive